jfairbank/redux-saga-test-plan/docs/integration-testing/mocking/dynamic-providers.md

 \*To handle `take.maybe` and `put.resolve`, use the `take` and `put` providers, respectively.
 You can inspect `take` effects for the `maybe` property and `put` effects for the `resolve` property.

+\** `all` will provide values for a yielded `all` effect as well as a yielded array. **NOTE:** yielding an array is deprecated in Redux Saga, so this functionality will be removed when Redux Saga removes support for yielded arrays.

 ## Other Examples